 Undertaking research with prisoners to understand their experience as it relates to rehabilitation is critically important to improving the prison system and reducing reoffending.
 This requires data about what programs, activities and services a prisoner engages in, but also assessments and data associated with a prisoner's wellbeing, rehabilitative change and behaviour.
 Conducting research in prison, however, is typically slow and cumbersome requiring manual methods of recruitment and data collection (Sivakumar 2018).
-This impacts on the ability and speed of learning that can occur in the organisation about what is working well (Cullen, Myer & Latessa 2009).
+This impacts on the ability for learning to occur organisationally about what is working well (Cullen, Myer & Latessa 2009).

 Digital technologies, and the ability for prisoners to regularly log onto and use digital devices in relative privacy, creates a range of new research, evaluation and consultation possibilities.
-While each has its own important ethical considerations (Knight & Van De Steene 2020), this could include conducting qualitative interviews, surveys and questionnaires as well accessing specific meta data associated with the programs, activities and services prisoners are accessing on the devices.
+While each has its own important ethical considerations (Knight & Van De Steene 2020), this could include conducting qualitative interviews, surveys and questionnaires on devices as well access to specific meta data associated with the programs, activities and services prisoners are accessing on the devices.
 Recruitment of prisoner participants can also potentially be more transparent through direct system messages as well as better enabling randomisation or longitudinal sampling and associated research designs.
 Where prisoner participation in research has important system benefits, it may also be possible to offer incentives such as phone or buy-up credit through the system in a way that is transparent and ethical.